getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    Parens are mandatory: do-comprehensions don't appear bare as binary operands.
-Disjoint from GroupedOpExpr by inner content — PEG ordering in <BinaryAtom> tries GroupedOpExpr first; on inner content that isn't an OperandExpr (e.g. starts a DoComprExpr or DoLoopComprExpr), it fails through to GroupedDoExpr cleanly.
+Disjoint from GroupedOpExpr by inner content — PEG ordering in <BinaryAtom> tries GroupedOpExpr first; on inner content that isn't one of GroupedOpExpr's inner alts (DefFuncExpr, MatchExpr, AssignmentExpr, AsExpr, OperandExpr) — e.g. starts a DoComprExpr or DoLoopComprExpr — it fails through to GroupedDoExpr cleanly.

    AsExpr added to the inner so `(?x :as bool) ~<< { ... }`-style constructs are reachable inside the paren.
 Trailing `:as` allowed